US says Russia closer to invading Ukraine, agrees to meeting

 “Right now, we don’t respond to their fire because ..." the soldier said before the sound of an incoming shell interrupted him.
 "Oh!
 They are shooting at us now.
 They are aiming at the command post.”

 Heintz reported from Moscow and Miller from Washington.
-Mstyslav Chernov in Zolote, Ukraine, Geir Moulson in Berlin, Aamer Madhani in Munich, Ellen Knickmeyer, Robert Burns and Darlene Superville in Washington, Liudas Dapkus in Vilnius, Lithuania, and Yuras Karmanau in Kyiv contributed to this story.
+Mstyslav Chernov in Zolote, Ukraine, Geir Moulson in Berlin, Aamer Madhani in Munich, Ellen Knickmeyer, Robert Burns, Matthew Lee and Darlene Superville in Washington, Liudas Dapkus in Vilnius, Lithuania, and Yuras Karmanau in Kyiv contributed to this story.

 Follow AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine